Everything Lean For Leaders And Their Teams

 Big Picture Leadership

-While the little things make a leader stronger, it is the big factors that really male a leader stand out.
-(Note: Some of these items originally appeared in a Gotta Go Lean Blog article, The 4 “C’s” of Lean Leadership.)
+While the little things make a leader stronger, it is the big factors that really make a leader stand out.
+(Note: These items below augment the term “11 C’s of Lean Leadership”.)

 • Course Charting (Vision).
 A leader must be able to look into the future and see what the world should look like.